Find your care

 Healthy breasts begin with a mammogram

-All women should talk with their health care provider about the appropriate timing for screening mammograms, especially women who are age 40 or at high-risk.
-A schedule will be based upon your individual health.
-At age 40, any woman may wish to begin regular screening mammograms.
-By age 45, women should have a screening mammogram and continue to have one at least every other year.
+All women should talk with their health care provider about the appropriate timing for screening mammograms, especially women at high-risk.
+A mammogram schedule will be based upon an individual’s health.
+At age 40, women should have a screening mammogram and continue to have one at least every other year.

-While we encourage all women to establish care with a Primary Care Provider (PCP), if you have no history of breast cancer, have no current breast issues or concerns, and are eligible for a routine screening mammogram, you are able to self-refer without a physician order.
+While we encourage all women to establish care with a Primary Care Provider (PCP), if you have no history of breast cancer, have no current breast issues or concerns, and are eligible for a routine screening mammogram, you can self-refer without a physician order by calling:

 Mammography on the move

 Breast cancer risk assessment program